+(Type or print Dear Director •

+• est for reinstatement into: urse)

+For the: (check k one semester)

+(check one sei ster I participated in Nursing coursework at COD was: mester)

+I have previous sly applied for reinstatement: Yes No

+If yes, when? (check one)

+Name: Student ID #:

+Address:

+Dhana.

+Phone: Email:

-(Type or print clearly) Dear Director of of Nursing, (check one cou st for reinstatement into: urse) □ N001 □ N002 □ N003A □ N004 □ VN010 □ VN020 □ VN030 urse one semester) □ Fall □ Spring □ Summer (VN only) of (year). (check one ser ster I participated in Nursing coursework at COD was: mester) □ Fall □ Spring □ Summer of (year) in the : (check one course) □ N001 □ N002 □ N003A □ N004 □ VN010 □ VN020 □ VN030 I have previous sly applied for reinstatement: □ Yes □ No If yes, when? (check one) □ Fall □ Spring □ Summer semester/session of (year).
-Name: Student ID #: Address: Phone: Email: understand that Programs Stude t reinstatement is subject to available space and my cumulative grade point average.
-I also the prioritization of the reinstatment request is explained/defined in the Nursing int Handbook and a link to the most current policy is available on the College of the Desert RN/VN Nursing Program page.
-Signature: Date: by 5:00 p.m. on Requests must be either hand-delivered or mailed to the nursing office and received the appropriate deadline date.
-Faxed and emailed reinstatement requests will not be lents without processed reinstatement applications on file will not be considered.
+understand that Programs Stude at reinstatement is subject to available space and my cumulative grade point average.
+I also the prioritization of the reinstatment request is explained/defined in the Nursing ent Handbook and a link to the most current policy is available on the College of the Desert RN/VN Nursing Program page.
+Signature: Date: by 5:00 p.m. or accepted.
+Stud Requests must be either hand-delivered or mailed to the nursing office and received in the appropriate deadline date.
+Faxed and emailed reinstatement requests will not be dents without processed reinstatement applications on file will not be considered.
 It is suggested you keep a copy of this Reinstatement Request for your records.
-Eligible for co FOR OFFICE USE ONLY onsideration: Yes No If ineligible, reason: Semester req uested: Ist 2nd 3rd 4th Priority: RANDOM SELECTION# ame of Student Dat e: emes Reasons for withdrawing: a.
-Financial problems b.
-No longer interested in c.
-Not my career choice at d.
-Academic difficulties • N2 gram N3 N4 VN010 e.
-Health read f.
-Moving out g.
-Unable to h.
-Other t of area or family) olain: .
-1. Facility badge return.
-Yes ☐ No 2.
-Did you talk over your situat ion with yo our instruc ctor before making de cision?
-Yes ☐ No 3.
-Do you think you were adeq uately adv vised abou ut the dem ands of the program before entering?
-Yes ☐ No 4.
-Was counseling or other hel p suggeste ed ifyou m needed it? • Yes No No 5.
+Fligible for c FOR OFFICE USE ONLY onsideration: Yes No If ineligible, reason: onoluciation.
+100 Ho II mengible, 1000011.
+Semester rec quested: lst 2nd 3rd 4th Priority: RANDOM SELECTION # ame ame of Student , Date: emes ster (please circle) Reasons for withdrawing: N1 N2 N3 N4 VN010 VN020 VI V030 a.
+Financial problems e.
+Health reas sons (selfor f amily) b.
+No longer interested in COD's pro gram f.
+Moving out t of area c.
+Not my career choice at this time g.
+Unable to meet program requirer ments d.
+Academic difficulties h.
+Other plain: 1.
+Facility badge return.
+Yes No 2.
+Did you talk over your situat ion with yo our instruc tor before making de cision?
+Yes No 3.
+Do you think you were adeq uately adv vised abou t the dem ands of the program before entering?
+Yes No 4.
+Was counseling or other hel p suggeste ed ifyour needed it?
+Yes No 5.
 Did you take advantage of t he help?
-Yes No No 6.
-Did you feel there was help you neede d, but did ln't receive e it?
-Yes No No 7.
-Did you receive financial aid d while in t he progra m?
-Yes ☐ No 8.
-Would availability of more s remain in the program? cholarships s or other financial assistance l nave helped you Yes ☐ No 9.
+Yes No 6.
+Did you feel there was help you neede ed, but did n't receive e it?
+Yes No 7.
+Did you receive financial aid d while in t he prograr n?
+Yes No 8.
+Would availability of more s remain in the program? cholarships s or other financial a assistance l nave helped you Yes No 9.
 Do you wish to continue in t he progran n?
-Yes No No 10.
-Do you know how to officiall y withdraw / ?
-Yes No No derstand that my ortunity to continue in the pro ry date i is my first entry into th e program, and a according to o progran n policy, I have Cian ature of Ctudent Date: ature of Student Date: To be cor mpleted b v Director of Nursing or representative 11.
-12. 13.
-14. 15. , ed? depresentative Yes ☐ No Sign ature of Director of Nursing or Designe e Date:
+Yes No 10.
+Do you know how to officiall y withdraw v?
+Yes No derstand that my ortunity to continue in the pro try date i s my first e entry into th e program, and a according to p rogram p oolicy, I have Ciar nature of Student Date: Sigi lature or Student Date: Sign nature of Instructor Date To be cor mpleted by v Director of Nursing or representative 11 Letter of continuation receiv inprotoci by , 21100101 o. radioning o. roproocritative Remediation plan, if indicate Referred to Nursing Program /es No Director o f NSG or R epresentative Yes No 15.
+Priority Status: Siar nature of Director of Nursing of or Designe e Date: